-In our current administration in the United States, it's a whole other discussion of reminding them of this relationship and how it emerged historically.
-I'm very fearful and in part, at least within our current administration in the United States, possibly the best approach is the less he knows the better.
-But it's important also to think about this, at least for myself, what does the fiduciary obligation of the government of Canada have to say about Inuit women and girls that have gone missing, have been murdered, or face domestic violence, sexual violence, sexual assault and other issues of concern to the inquiry?

-And so, when understood in the context of already marginalized persons and people, urgent action should be taken, and we know the statistics.
-It's not necessary to repeat them.
-But we have to take into account the reality of these international human rights instruments, the source of them, and compound that with the fiduciary obligation of government to Inuit, Metis, and First Nations in Canada.
-We can't -- we can't sweep that under the -- under the rug.
+2 relation to all of the questions put before you.
+3 In our current administration in the United 4 States, it's a whole other discussion of reminding them of 5 this relationship and how it emerged historically.
+I'm 6 very fearful and in part, at least within our current 7 administration in the United States, possibly the best 8 approach is the less he knows the better.
+But it's 9 important also to think about this, at least for myself, 10 what does the fiduciary obligation of the government of 11 Canada have to say about Inuit women and girls that have 12 gone missing, have been murdered, or face domestic 13 violence, sexual violence, sexual assault and other issues 14 of concern to the inquiry?
+15 And so, when understood in the context of 16 already marginalized persons and people, urgent action 17 should be taken, and we know the statistics.
+It's not 18 necessary to repeat them.
+But we have to take into account 19 the reality of these international human rights 20 instruments, the source of them, and compound that with the 21 fiduciary obligation of government to Inuit, Metis, and under the -- under the rug.